 Protect Your Smile from Tooth Loss and Cavities

 Dental cavities can strike at any age, and if left untreated, can lead to tooth loss.
 General dentistry treatments can help prevent dental cavities and protect the smile from tooth loss.
 If you already suffer from dental cavities or tooth loss, there are many treatments available to restore your smile.
-To discuss your treatment options for tooth loss and cavities, schedule a consultation with Wilmington, DE dentists Jeffrey J. Emmi, Laura Dougherty, and Jeff Bartoshesky.
+To discuss your treatment options for tooth loss and cavities, schedule a consultation with Wilmington, DE dentists Jeffrey J. Emmi and Laura Dougherty.

 What Are Cavities?